JHIH-LEI/JHIH-LEI/README.md

 ### Hi there 👋

 My major is Business Administration.
-Graduate from a well-know bootcamp [Alpha Camp](https://tw.alphacamp.co/) in 10/2020
+Graduate from a well-know bootcamp [Alpha Camp](https://tw.alphacamp.co/) in 10/2021

-I love to learn, share and want to become a entrepreneur in the future.
+I have a passion for learning, sharing knowledge, and helping others grow into their best selves.

-So when I was a student I took a lot business related programs/courses outside of school.
+As a student, I took many business-related courses outside of my formal education.

-Also leaded a Innovation and Entrepreneurship Club in my university as vice president.
+I also served as the Vice President of the Innovation and Entrepreneurship Club at my university, and held the position of Academic Director for the Design Thinking club at NTU.

+These experiences stem from my passion for helping others succeed.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=JHIH-LEI)](https://github.com/anuraghazra/github-readme-stats)